dannycahoon/apiWorkshop/tutorials/design/design_api/README.md

   * [Apiary Editor](https://help.apiary.io/tools/apiary-editor/)
   * [Interactive Documentation](https://help.apiary.io/tools/interactive-documentation/)

-## Use the Mock Server to test your design
+## Use the Mock Server to prototype your design
 When you create your design in Apiary, you get interactive documentation automatically generated, but there is also a mock server that is created for you!
+The mock server helps you to prototype your design by a working end-point that you can use.
 > Reminder: Make sure you have saved your design

 Every time you click *Save*, Apiary generates a mock-server based on your design.
 Using your interactive documentation, you can now test the design.